dimeritium-foil/pydef/README.md

 # pydef
-A simple CLI python script that queries the [Oxford dictionary API](https://developer.oxforddictionaries.com/) for the definition of a word.
+A simple CLI python script that queries the [Oxford Dictionary API](https://developer.oxforddictionaries.com/) for the definition of a word.

 Note that you'll have to sign up for an API key to be able to use it.